B-Little99/Login-system/README.md

+# Overview

+This projects is intended to provide a login system for the user.
+The login page will only accept certain criteria for passwords and all fields must be entered to be taken to the portfolio page, where the user gets a personalised welcome.
+From there the portfolio page acts as a way to showoff my skills as a developer.

-Things I learnt:
+# Things I learnt:

-    To ensure that you could also remove the skills text if you clicked again I learnt about the childElementCount JavaScript which I utilised in my functions to determine if the text should be added or removed.

-    lastChild
+ * I learnt about 'childElementCount' to ensure that you cannot keep adding                             text to the skills categories and that if a paragraph is selected again it will collapse.

+ * Using the GET method & linking to other pages on form submissions - this enabled me                     to create a personalised welcome message to each user when they entered the portal page.

-    DOM manipulation - using previousElementSibling, firstElementChild, nextElementSibling and lastElementChild to move the languages carousel along an
+ * DOM manipulation - using previousElementSibling, firstElementChild, nextElementSibling                   and lastElementChild to move the languages carousel along by changing which element had                 the 'current' class applied to it depending on the circumstances.

+ * Gained experience with the switch statement so that a user can use the circles                        below the language carousel to navigate, providing a better user experience.

-Issues encountered:
+# Issues encountered:

-    There was a problem with the code that when I added the else if statement to remove a child element on a second click if there was already the text in the div that it would not occur.
-Firstly I reviewed all my code that I had added to the else if statement since I was new to working with child element syntax so initially thought it could be that.
-There did not seem to be any errors so I moved onto to reviewing the whole function and noticed that previously to stop the user being able to add the same text I used the removeEventListener and once that was removed the issue was fixed and the user can click to add the text and then remove the text if they click again.
+The **biggest** issue I faced was not knowing the syntax for what I wanted to do.
+To make sure I was able to complete the intended functionality I done lots of research into topics, such as DOM manipulation, so I had a more comprehensive understanding of what syntax was available and what it could do.

+When I was coding the skill section JavaScript I encountered a problem that would not let me remove the text after adding it.
+My first step was to review the code that involved manipulating DOM children as this was new to me, which after doing tests and checking syntax it was fine.
+My next step was to review the function as a whole, which found that there was a previous line of code which removed the event listener.

+While this worked to create the basic ability to add text to the grid it affected the users ability to remove the text when I wanted to go beyond the basics.
+Removing this fixed the issue and allows users to add/remove text.